deepseattle/Org_HowTos/GuideNewProject.md

     * Organizers need to vet the idea to ensure high quality projects.
 3. Add project to the ‘in the works’ section of "projects" repository if that project needs to explore the idea more and find members if leader is unsure to start.
 2. Identify project lead after discussions and members coalesce into committed group.
 4. Project lead needs to create project markdown file and issue pull request to add file to "projects" repository.
-    * the markdown file should include
+The markdown file should include
     * outline of project in as much detail as necessary
     * start date and proposed schedule (start date should coincide with or be immediately after pitch at next Meetup)
     * have an idea of where project group might meet on a ~weekly basis